fedbiomed/fedbiomed/docs/user-guide/researcher/training-plan.md

 !!! warning "Security notice"
     Only use `import_model()` with a trusted model file (trained by a trusted source, transmitted via secure channel).

-    In both PyTorch and scikit-learn, the model saving and loading facility are based on pickle.
-A malicious pickle model can execute arbitrary code on your machine when loaded.
+    In both PyTorch and scikit-learn, the model saving and loading facility are based on [pickle](https://docs.python.org/3/library/pickle.html).
+While it is the recommended way of saving models in these frameworks, a malicious pickle model can execute arbitrary code on your machine when loaded.
+Thus make sure you are loading a model from a reliable source.